MrJoy/flux-hue/README.md

 All parameters are optional and can be mixed/matched as you see fit.

-_TODO: Link to Philips documentation about color spaces and give a tl;dr about the complexity of the topic._

-_TODO: Maybe add some statically-defined metadata from the docs about whitepoint and color ranges based on device type?_

 * `on` / `off`: Switch lights on or off.
 * `--hue <H>`: Set the hue in HSB color space.  `<H>` goes from 0-65535 with red at 0.
 * `--saturation <S>`: Set the saturation in HSB color space.  `<S>` goes from 0-255 but the bridge seems to clamp it to 254.
 0 is white, and 255 is pure color.